Jean-François Gravier

-Jean-François Gravier (/fr/) was a French geographer famous for his work Paris and the French Desert published in 1947, and republished in 1953 and 1972.
+Jean-François Gravier (/fr/; 14 April 1915 – 11 November 2005) was a French geographer famous for his work Paris and the French Desert, first published in 1947, and republished in 1953 and 1972.
+He was the son of another geographer, Gaston Gravier.
 He denounces the extreme concentration of France in Paris, and the monopoly of that city over French resources.
+He was described as "a leading pioneer of planning in France" in a 2007 study.